fahmiirsyadk/realtime-chat-x/README.md

 ## License

-Realtime-chat-x-static (this project) is licensed under MIT license.
+Realtime-chat-x (this project) is licensed under MIT license.